 Each of the five service delivery areas (SDAs) have their own RAC.

-SPARK releases an RAC application each July.
-If you are interested in joining the Council in your SDA, go to the RAC website page during the month of July and complete the online application.
-SPARK will review all the applications and share membership selection information in early September.
+SPARK releases an RAC application each summer.
+If you are interested in joining the Council in your SDA, go to the RAC website page and complete the online application.
+SPARK will review all the applications and share membership selection information by early September.

 - A selection committee made up of several SPARK staff reviews the submitted applications using a scoring rubric.
 The selection committee shares a recommended list of members with OECOSL for approval.